MagicMods/SimTouch/memoLTM/hidden/modeSOP_.md

 # 2. Before modifying dependent code to accommodate a change, first verify the change itself aligns with established patterns in THINK mode.
 If it deviates, the deviation must be justified and accepted in the PLAN phase.

 # 3. Introducing novel patterns requires explicit discussion and agreement during the PLAN phase.

+# 4. **Utilize Existing Utilities:** Before implementing custom logic for common tasks (e.g., throttled logging, timing, coordinate transformations), first check for and utilize existing utility classes or functions provided within the project (e.g., `TickLog.js`).
+Document the decision if an existing utility is deemed unsuitable and a custom solution is necessary.

 # UI STRUCTURE CHANGES PROTOCOL